Summary of Major Benefits for New Employees

 Employees may refer to the Merit Rules for details of payment due upon separation from the City.

-Equivalent time off of 3 one-half shifts per year for 56-hour week firefighters.
-Eligible after three months of service.
-(NOTE: must be used during the calendar year or are lost.)
+Equivalent time off of 3 and one-half shifts per year for 56-hour week firefighters.

 |Length of Service||Annual Accruals||Per Pay Period|